outcomesinsights/conceptql/README.md

 This gem interprets the ConceptQL language and translates it into SQL queries compatible with OMOP CDM-structured data.
 The ConceptQL "language" is a set of nested hashes and arrays representing search criteria and some set operations and temporal operations to glue those criteria together.

-## Under Active Development

-The ConceptQL language is under active development.
-If you don't see any activity in the master branch, check the [develop branch](https://github.com/outcomesinsights/conceptql/tree/develop) to see the latest changes to the language.
-I try to keep master nice and stable.

 ## Further Reading

 If you're interested in reading up on ConceptQL, a rough draft of the specifications document is [available in markdown format](https://github.com/outcomesinsights/conceptql_spec).